By Jas Singh

 And best of all, something that requires no multi-million bank account and that we can all invest in regardless of our age, race or financial situation.
 Just our time, effort and genuine intention to help.

-That’s right, the best investment any of us can make is in other who can do my assignment for me? people.
+That’s right, the best investment any of us can make is in other write my essay joke people.

 Here are some reasons why great leaders invest in people.